rikhil-amonkar/calendar-planning/README.md

 ## Pipeline Overview

-The pipeline processes scheduling tasks (calendar, trip, and meeting) through multiple passes, where each pass attempts to solve the task using a language model to generate Z3 solver code.
+The pipeline processes scheduling tasks (calendar, trip, and meeting, zebralogic) through multiple passes, where each pass attempts to solve the task using a language model to generate Z3 solver code.
 The process continues until a valid solution is found or the maximum number of passes is reached.

 ## Pipeline Steps

 ### 1. Task Loading and Initialization
 **Input:**
-- Task type: "calendar", "trip", or "meeting"
+- Task type: "calendar", "trip", "meeting", or "zebralogic"
 - Model name (e.g., "DeepSeek-R1")
 - Maximum number of passes (default: 5)
 - Number of parallel workers (default: 10)